-Private Integrated Services Network (PISN) -Mapping Functions for the Tunnelling of QSIG through H.323 Networks
+Private Integrated Services Network (PISN) -Mapping Functions for the Tunnelling of QSIG through H.323 Networks .

-Brief History
+Brief history

-This Standard is one of a series of ECMA standards defining mapping functions in exchanges of Private Integrated Services Networks required for the utilization of intervening network scenarios.
+This Standard is one of a series of Ecma standards defining mapping functions in exchanges of Private Integrated Services Networks required for the utilization of intervening network scenarios.
 The series uses the ISDN concepts as developed by ITU-T (formerly CCITT) and is also within the framework of standards for open systems interconnection as defined by ISO.
-It has been produced under ETSI work item DTS/ECMA-00233.